PalmDevs/revanced-links/README.md

 ```

 ## Getting Started
-Here's example snippets for you to get started.
+Here are some example snippets for you to get started.
 If you want the full documentation, please refer to [here](https://palmdevs.github.io/revanced-links/) instead.

 ### Get essentials for patching YouTube
+Fetches releases from revanced-owned repositories, and scrapes the YouTube app from APKMirror.
 ```js
 import { ReVancedLinks, App } from 'revanced-links'